cat-cfs/libcbm_py/docsrc/cbm_model.rst

 variable initialization and model stepping.
 It replicates the Carbon dynamics and stand state of the CBM-CFS3 model.

-All model state and variables are user defined and passed to the CBM class functions.

-This means that consumers of the CBM class allocate and have full control and access to all CBM variables between calls to CBM functions.

-CBM provides a step function which allows caller control of stepping through CBM time, whereas in CBM-CFS3 stepping is an internal process that does not offer the ability to interact with other processes on a time step basis.

-With the above features CBM provides a powerful API for integrating or informing other processes or feedbacks to work with or inform the CBM model as it simulates Carbon dynamics.

-All CBM variables are allocated using standard Pandas data frames or numpy ndarrays, and many functions support either.

 The CBM class consists of 3 methods for simulating Carbon dynamics

     - spinup: used to initialize Carbon pools